 The main debugger settings are associated with the kit you build and run your project with.
 To specify the debugger and compiler to use for each kit, select Tools > Options > Kits.

 You need to set up the debugger only if the automatic setup fails, because the native debugger is missing (as is usually the case for the CDB debugger on Windows, which you always must install yourself) or because Qt Creator does not support the installed version is not supported (for example, when your system contains no, or an outdated version of GDB and you want to use a locally installed replacement instead).

 Note: If you need to change the debugger to use for an automatically detected kit, select Edit > Preferences > Kits > Clone to create a copy of the kit, and change the parameters in the clone.
 Make sure to select the cloned kit for your project.

 If the debugger you want to use is not automatically detected, select Tools > Options > Kits > Debuggers > Add to add it.

 Note: To use the debugging tools for Windows, you must install them.
 Optionally, you can set up the Microsoft Symbol Server if you need symbol information from Microsoft modules that is not found locally.
 For more information, see Setting CDB Paths on Windows.

 This section explains the options you have for debugging C++ code and provides installation notes for the supported native debuggers.
 It also applies for code in other compiled languages such as C, FORTRAN, Ada.

 For more information on the debugger modes, see Launching the Debugger in Different Modes.

 Qt Creator supports native debuggers when working with compiled code.
 On most supported platforms, the GNU Symbolic Debugger GDB can be used.
-On Microsoft Windows, when using the Microsoft tool chain the Microsoft Console Debugger CDB, is needed.
-On macOS, the LLDB debugger can be used.
-Basic support for LLDB is also available on Linux, but it is restricted by LLDB's capabilities there, and considered experimental.
+On Microsoft Windows, when using the Microsoft tool chain, the Microsoft Console Debugger CDB is needed.
+On macOS and Linux, the LLDB debugger.
+On all supported platforms, you can use PDB to debug Python source code.

 The following table summarizes the support for debugging C++ code: